 - We’re less likely to have negative thoughts about our bodies

-- We’re more likely to eat mindfully (and probably make healthier choices)
+- We’re more likely to eat mindfully and intuitively

-- We’re more likely to treat our bodies well across the board, whatever that might mean for us (think: massage, chiropractic, even just a bubble bath or lovingly slathering on lotion after a bath)
+- We’re more likely to treat our bodies well across the board, whatever that might mean for us (think: massage, chiropractic, even just a bubble bath or lovingly applying lotion after a shower)

-- We’re more likely to love our physical selves – even if we know that we still need to work on them
+- We’re more likely to love our physical selves, just as we are

 Too often we play the role of spectators about our physical selves, usually in a negative sense: criticizing, complaining about or critiquing our bodies if only in our own minds.
 When we’re doing something physical – especially strenuous activities – it takes us out of our heads and puts us back into our own bodies, giving us an appreciation for all the wonderful things they can do and smell and taste and hear and feel and conquer.
 It helps put us in a mindframe of body positivity.